 How developing a 'gratitude attitude' greatly improves health and well-being.

-New studies support gratitude’s effectiveness suggesting that a positive, appreciative attitude contributes to greater success in work, greater health, peak performance in sports and business, a higher sense of well-being, and a faster rate of recovery from surgery.
+New studies support gratitude’s effectiveness suggesting that a positive, appreciative attitude contributes to greater success in work, greater health, peak performance in sports and business, a faster rate of recovery from surgery and an overall higher sense of well-being.

 But while we may acknowledge gratitude’s many benefits, it still can be difficult to sustain.
 So many of us are trained to notice what is broken, undone or lacking in our lives.